prannoymulmi/Music-Storage-System/README.md

 ```

 ### Types of roles in the Project
+Currently, there are only two types of roles in this application but can the roles can be extended
+by modification of some code.

 | Role id | Role Name   | Description                                              |
 |---------|-------------|----------------------------------------------------------|
 | 1       | ADMIN       | Is allowed to do all the actions                         |